Japan–Kenya relations: Development cooperation

-Japan has been a major financier in key infrastructure projects in Kenya.
-These include the upgrading of the Mombasa Port, Olkaria Geothermal Plant, Sondu/Miriu Hydropower Plant and Nairobi Western Ring Road.
+Japan has been a major financier in key infrastructure projects in Kenya including: the upgrading of the Mombasa Port, Olkaria Geothermal Plant, Sondu/Miriu Hydropower Plant and Nairobi Western Ring Road.

 Trade

 Kenya imports goods worth about Kes.63.13 billion (US$691 million) from Japan annually, these goods mostly consist of vehicles and machinery.

 Japan imports goods worth Kes.2.46 billion (US$27 million) from Kenya, these goods mostly consist of fish fillet, cut flower, coffee, nuts and tea.

 FDI

 In 2013, Toyota Kenya opened a Kes.
-500 million (US$5.5 million) assembly plant in Mombasa.The plant was opened in association with Kenyan-owned Associated Vehicles Assemblers (AVA).
+500 million (US$5.5 million) assembly plant in Mombasa.
+The plant was opened in association with Kenyan-owned Associated Vehicles Assemblers (AVA).

 In the same year, Honda Motorcycle Kenya Ltd. opened a motorcycle assembly plant worth Kes.
 450 million (US$4.9 million).
 The plant is said to be the second largest plant in Africa with a production capacity of 25,000 a year.
 The company is jointly owned by Honda 90% and a Kenyan investor 10%.

 In 2014, Nissan also announced that it was opened to building an assembly plant in Kenya if the Kenyan government acted on tariffs and power supply.
 The company is seeking to regain its fallen market share in the Kenyan auto market.